fedosejev/front-end-course/week-05/day-03/warm-up.md

 ## 5.

-Given 3 functions in a global scope create a new function in a global scope that will encapsulate those 3 functions in a private scope.
+Given 3 functions in a global scope create a new function in a global scope that encapsulates those 3 functions in a private scope.
 You should still be able to call `restart` from the global scope.

 ```js
 function on() {